appsmithorg/appsmith-docs/how-to-guides/how-to-work-with-graphql-on-appsmith.md

 ![Books displayed](../.gitbook/assets/graphql-book-list.png)

-We now have our list of books fetched from Graphql endpoint and displayed on our UI.
+We now have our list of books fetched from GraphQL endpoint and displayed on our UI.
 Next, we’ll create a form where we can add new books to the database.

 ## Inserting new book to database from Appsmith

 In this section, we'll see how we can insert a new book from our UI to the database.
 For this we'll create a simple form on Appsmith.

 1. Drag and drop a form widget on to the canvas.
 In this form widget, we'll add input widgets that accept necessary fields to add new book.
-2. Open property pane of input widgets and name the input fields so we can reference them in our Graphql query.
+2. Open property pane of input widgets and name the input fields so we can reference them in our GraphQL query.
 Also select Data type for each input field according to the type of data to be stored in database.
 Below is how we’ll have to name the input widgets.
    - Name - nameInput
    - Author - authorInput
    - Image - imageInput